 This setting is optional, and a default of "registration" will be used if not specified.
-The value of this setting does not need to be kept secret; it is used solely as a way of namespacing HMAC usage.
+The value of this setting does not need to be kept secret; see ref: the note about this salt value and security < salt-security > for details.